-Hexagon continues to be fully committed to ensuring its residents live in safe homes during the current pandemic and therefore we are continuing to carry out emergency, urgent and routine repairs and also all planned improvement works in line with the government’s latest guidance on the national lockdown in England, which came into effect on 6 January 2021.
+Hexagon continues to be fully committed to ensuring its residents live in safe homes during the current Covid-19 pandemic and whilst we continue to carry out emergency, urgent, routine repairs, health and safety inspections and remedial works, and all planned improvement works, we aim to do so as safely as possible in line with the government’s latest guidance.

 Repairs and maintenance